 Front runners rely on transactions being out in the open to achieve MEV at the end user's expense.
 Given that Obscuro keeps all transactions and the internal state of application contracts encrypted, MEV is eradicated

 By providing an encrypted Ethereum Virtual Machine (EVM), deploying existing Ethereum smart contracts to Obscuro is trivial.

 Obscuro leverages Secure Enclaves for encryption but not for integrity and is not affected by the limitations of hardware-based confidential computing.

 Obscuro guarantees quick finality by synchronising the publishing of roll-ups to the cadence of the L1 blocks.

 Obscuro solves the long withdrawal problem seen in fraud-based roll-ups (Optimistic).

-The user experience is critical to the success of Obscuro and privacy networks in general.
+The user experience is critical to the success of Obscuro and encrypted networks in general.
 Obscuro provides a seamless Ethereum experience for both app developers and end-users.
 App developers can fork over existing Ethereum applications and build new applications using any of the Ethereum supported programming languages and developer tooling.
 End users can continue to use Metamask or their favourite wallets.
 There is no change in their experience.

-Obscuro provides both transactional and computational privacy.
+Obscuro provides both encrypted transactions and confidential computing.